Asymmetry-aware Scalable Locking: Design of

 \subsection{Reorderable Lock}

 The reorderable lock exposes the bounded reorder capability atop of existing FIFO locks (e.g., the MCS lock).
-It provides three interfaces to acquire the lock, including \texttt{lock\_immediately}, \texttt{lock\_reorder} and \texttt{lock\_eventually}.
-Figure \ref{fig:ch3_design} presents the behavior of those interfaces.
-Competitors using \texttt{lock\_immediately} will be appended to the tail of the waiting queue immediately.
-Competitors using \texttt{lock\_reorder} and \texttt{lock\_eventually} will be regarded as standby competitors.
+It provides two interfaces to acquire the lock, including \texttt{lock\_reorder} and \texttt{lock\_immediately}.
+Figure \ref{fig:ch3_design} presents the behavior of both interfaces.
+Competitors invoking \texttt{lock\_immediately} will be appended to the tail of the waiting queue immediately.
+Competitors invoking \texttt{lock\_reorder} will be regarded as standby competitors.
 If the waiting queue is empty, standby competitors can enqueue and then become the lock holder.
 Otherwise, the standby competitors are blocked.
-Each standby competitor has a unique reorder time window.
-Other competitors can reorder with them and lock ealier during the reorder window.
+Each standby competitor has a unique reorder time window, which is an argument of \texttt{lock\_reorder}.
+Other competitors can reorder with them and lock earlier during that window.
 Thus, the reordering is bounded by that window.
 A standby competitor will enqueue once its reorder window expires.
-The reorder window is an argument of \texttt{lock\_reorder}, while \texttt{lock\_eventually} sets the maximum reorder window.